loonywizard/js-confetti/README.md

 *NOTE* `new JSConfetti()` creates HTML Canvas element and adds it to page, so call it only once!

-## Customise confetties
+## Customise confetti

-Use emojis as confetties:
+Use emojis as confetti:

 ```js
 jsConfetti.addConfetti({